⚡ Quick Answer

 - Felt heavy or sticky on lashes → fail

-This immediately ruled out most clear mascaras — including many that work fine for grooming, but not for curl.
+That alone ruled out most clear mascaras — including a lot that work perfectly fine for grooming, just not for curl.

 Why Only These 5 Made the Cut